I am a post-doctoral research scholar at the University of Southern California's Department of Economics from Fall 2018

-My research interests lie at the intersection of labor and development, with a particular focus on agricultural production and rural labor markets.
-My job market paper focuses on the impact of agricultural price supports on production decisions and spillovers to the non-agricultural sector.
-My other work ranges from experimentally quantifying labor market frictions arising from informal village labor unions, to investigating the extent to which incorrect rainfall predictions reduce farmer welfare.
+My research interests lie at the intersection of labor and development, with a particular focus on rural labor markets.
+My work ranges from exploring the impact of worker absenteeism on firms and investigating workers’ demand for flexible labor contracts to experimentally quantifying labor market frictions arising from informal village labor unions.

 I have experience teaching or assisting with a variety of undergraduate and masters-level courses.
 I received my PhD in Economics from Columbia University in May 2018.